ecotaxa/ecotaxa_front/dev_doc/INSTALL_ALL_TRANSLATIONS.md

 ### https://www.mattlayman.com/blog/2015/i18n/
 ### https://lokalise.com/blog/beginners-guide-to-python-i18n/
 ### https://phrase.com/blog/posts/detecting-a-users-locale/
+## 0) Detect and mark the strings that you want to "internationalize"
+### A solution to detect all the strings in a python project is :
+### a) Use *pyinstaller* to build a unique executable from you python project.
+### b) Then run the *strings* command on this executable to get all the strings : only a subset of them will be "internationalized".
 ## 1) If not done, install the virtualenv tool :
 ```
 pip3 install virtualenv